Day 11

 The Indian indigenous people (Adivasi) in the Nilgiris mountains of southern India are undernourished due to poverty.
 Forest products are rarely used as a nutritional supplement.
 With little education, the Adivasi earn too little to eat healthily as field workers or day labourers on plantations and construction sites.
 While poor families benefit from subsidised oil, flour, sugar or rice, dairy products and vegetables are very expensive.
 The Adivasi also do not have enough money or land for animal husbandry or vegetable cultivation and know little about healthy eating.
 The Adivasi Hospital in Gudalur confirmed that the Adivasi are particularly undernourished with a data analysis: 17% of non-Adivasi were underweight, but 46% of Adivasi were - of these, 28% were extremely underweight.
 Poverty and a lack of education are the main factors for malnutrition, as the study by the Adivasi Hospital also showed: Of the Adivasi employed by the hospital or by the ACCORD organization, only 15% were underweight (compared to 46% of the other Adivasi studied).
 The employed Adivasi could afford enough good food.
 They also knew about healthy eating and spent less money on alcohol and cigarettes.
 The study recommended informing Adivasi families about healthy eating and advising them on growing vegetables and food.
 This is exactly what the good deed is now intended to do; a small pilot project has already been successful.

-Region um Gudalur, Tamil Nadu - Nilgiris, Indien
+Gudalur region, Tamil Nadu - Nilgiris, India

 Day 11 Day 11